 In 2008, Blackly helped move their constituent management from a collection of desktop systems to CiviCRM.
 Aside from supporting their work I was especially happy to work on this project because they had come to me understanding what they needed and were already convinced that CiviCRM was the right tool.
 An outside consultant volunteer had greatly helped them write out what they wanted from the project.
 Their main goal was to integrate all their systems into one and having it web access enabled them to do this because of the distributed nature of their network.
 A number of other advantages to using CiviCRM were icing on the cake.
 The project started in August 2008 and was mainly finished by the end of September -- remarkably quick thanks to the headstart they had provided with all their requirements work.

-In December 2014, MSN discontinued their campaigning and public education work in Canada, but they continue to work in other ways to support their goals.
-At that time Blackfly took on the hosting of the archives of their previous site and built a new site for them.
+In December 2014, Blackfly took on the hosting of their previous site as archives and helped build a new site for them.